kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(i\) Enables selected values of relevant control parameters to be maintained and the engine kept within the approved operating limits over changing atmospheric conditions in the declared flight envelope;

-\(ii\) Complies with the operability requirements of §§33.51, 33.65 and 33.73, as appropriate, under all likely system inputs and allowable engine power or thrust demands, unless it can be demonstrated that failure of the control function results in a non-dispatchable condition in the intended application;
+\(ii\) Complies with the operability requirements of §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.51   Operation test.|§33.51]], 33.65 and 33.73, as appropriate, under all likely system inputs and allowable engine power or thrust demands, unless it can be demonstrated that failure of the control function results in a non-dispatchable condition in the intended application;

 \(iii\) Allows modulation of engine power or thrust with adequate sensitivity over the declared range of engine operating conditions; and

 \(iv\) Does not create unacceptable power or thrust oscillations.

-\(2\) *Environmental limits.* The applicant must demonstrate, when complying with §§33.53 or 33.91, that the engine control system functionality will not be adversely affected by declared environmental conditions, including electromagnetic interference (EMI), High Intensity Radiated Fields (HIRF), and lightning.
+\(2\) *Environmental limits.* The applicant must demonstrate, when complying with §[[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.53   Engine system and component tests.|§33.53]] or 33.91, that the engine control system functionality will not be adversely affected by declared environmental conditions, including electromagnetic interference (EMI), High Intensity Radiated Fields (HIRF), and lightning.
 The limits to which the system has been qualified must be documented in the engine installation instructions.

 \(c\) *Control transitions.* (1) The applicant must demonstrate that, when fault or failure results in a change from one control mode to another, from one channel to another, or from the primary system to the back-up system, the change occurs so that: